smilodon76/RXOS-amdOS-zergpool/README.md

 change the hashrate in the same format. otherwise the profitability will not work properly. if there is a big discrepancy between the calculated and the real profit, it is because the hashrate is not enough to find blocks in a reasonable time. the more they use this operating system the closer the profits will be to the estimated.

+if you want to make changes to the zerpool and the profitability is low, so that the rig is not deactivated, type disallow && minestop

 # general

 if you do not want to mining an algorithm put hashrate 0 in benches.with this setting the rig stops turning off and checking for energy costs.